gradle/gradle/design-docs/tooling-api-cancellation.md

 #### Implementation plan

 1. Provider implementation forwards the cancellation request to the daemon.
 2. The daemon uses `DaemonStateControl.requestForcefulStop()` to terminate the build.
+(This is achieved by calling `DaemonClient.stop()` from toolingApi provider/daemon client.)
 3. Forward a 'build cancelled' exception to the client.

 #### Test cases